 This course requires extensive reading and writing on a regular basis, and due dates are to help us all work at a manageable pace.
-Work is due on Canvas by the start of class on its due date, and you must complete all assignments on time to keep up with the course.
+Work is due on Canvas by the start of class on its due date (unless displayed otherwise), and you must complete all assignments on time to keep up with the course.
 But I will grant most extensions when they are needed, so please come talk to me if you're concerned or falling behind.
-I will also automatically drop your 2 lowest scores in the Homework and Reading Quizzes & In-Class Activities categories, so keep that in mind.
+I will also automatically drop your 2 lowest scores in the Homework and In-Class Work & Activities categories, so keep that in mind.